json-schema-org/website/pages/blog/posts/gsoc26-format-test-suite.md

 ## 6 January

-On 6 January - which happens to be my birthday - the organization reached out and made me a triage member.
+On 6 January - which happens to be my birthday - [Jason Desrosiers](https://github.com/jdesrosiers) invited me to join the triage team.

 That changed the job.
 I was not asking for issues anymore, I was labelling them.
 I was reading other people's pull requests and deciding whether they were ready.
 I started seeing the project from the side that has to live with the decisions, which is a completely different view from the one you get as a contributor pushing a patch.